So much for that layoff.

 Michigan sportsbooks are also taking action on who will earn the No. 1 seeds.
 Michigan currently has the third-best odds for a top seed at -305 on DraftKings.
 Alabama and Ohio State are tied for the fourth-best odds at +100.
 Gonzaga and Baylor are considered foregone conclusions by oddsmakers for a No. 1 seed with both of their odds at -10000.

-Michigan is still the sports betting favorite to win the Big Ten at +250 with Ohio State second at +300.
+Michigan is still the Michigan sportsbook favorite to win the Big Ten at +250 with Ohio State second at +300.

 For as versatile and fun as Michigan’s offense can be when the team is rolling, it has been the group’s defense that’s led the way in its return.
 There have been moments the offense has struggled this week.
 Against Wisconsin, the halfcourt sets appeared disjointed as the team scored just 27 first-half points, marking the largest halftime deficit of the season.
 But Michigan managed to rally by limiting Wisconsin to 7 of 28 from the field in the second half while outscoring the Badgers 40-20.
 The Wolverines also held Wisconsin scoreless over the last 1:46.